iamfreelight/RK_RaceKit/README.md

 **Scene Setup:**

-1. Create a new entity in your vehicle to host the `RK_ProjectileSpawner` script.
+1. Create a new entity in your vehicle hiearchy to host the `RK_ProjectileSpawner` script.
 This entity will act as the projectile spawn point.
 2. Assign the desired projectile prefabs to the `prefab1` - `prefab5` properties.
 3. Adjust the `prefab1Velocity` - `prefab5Velocity` properties to control the initial speed of each projectile.